Proof by exhaustion

 The prevalence of digital computers has greatly increased the convenience of using the method of exhaustion (e.g., the first computer-assisted proof of four color theorem in 1976), though such approaches can also be challenged on the basis of mathematical elegance.
 Expert systems can be used to arrive at answers to many of the questions posed to them.
 In theory, the proof by exhaustion method can be used whenever the number of cases is finite.
 However, because most mathematical sets are infinite, this method is rarely used to derive general mathematical results.

-In the Curry–Howard isomorphism, proof by exhaustion and case analysis are related to ML-style pattern matching.

 Example

 Proof by exhaustion can be used to prove that if an integer is a perfect cube, then it must be either a multiple of 9, 1 more than a multiple of 9, or 1 less than a multiple of 9.